RebeccaStevens/RebeccaStevens/README.md

 <p>
 I'm a TypeScript developer that tends to writes functional (as opposed to imperative) code.
-Lately I most working on developing libraries/plugins.
+Lately I tend to mostly work on developing libraries.

 I'm a pretty quiet person and I don't really know what else to write here.